+MODULE LEADER: Jessica Garner

-MODULE LEADER: Heather Audoire OTHER MODULE STAFF:
+OTHER MODULE STAFF:

 Multi agency or multi professional working is about many different services working together to enhance provisions and prevent problems that may occur.
 It is about proactive working and not reactive responses.
 Yet such collaboration comes with challenges and complexities.
 Managing the process can be problematic as commented by a full services extended schools co-ordinator (FSES) "it's hard work.
 It is constantly talking, emailing, communicating with them, being positive, keeping them involved, making sure they're happy, that they've got their office space, and their time slot.
 It's time consuming."
-(CfBT, 2007,p.93).
+(CfBT, 2007, p.93).

-With an ever changing government comes a change in policies too.
+With an ever-changing government comes a change in policies too.
 However, many new policies are built upon original pieces of legislation or research.
 This module will explore the impact of these policies and the skills practitioners need to work with such policies.

-This module will examine the various roles and responsibilities of those working within multi-agency teams and the skills that they require to ensure effective working.
+This module will examine the various roles and responsibilities of those working within multiagency teams and the skills that they require to ensure effective working.
 The module will also identify the challenges and constraints that come with multi professional practice.
 As Cheminais states "multi-agency partnership working will not be effective unless it is based on trust and mutual respect between each children's workforce practitioner, who is clear about their role and the value they add in improving children's well-being."
 (2009, p. ix)

-SUMMARY OF TEACHING SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 40 Weekly in college Seminars 10 Class room based and tutor/peer led Guest speaker 2 External delivery from expert in field Guided Independent 68 Moodle based activities, set exercises and set learning reading Private study 80 Background reading/research Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+Scheduled Activities Hours Comments/Additional Information Lectures 40 Weekly in college Seminars 10 Class room based and tutor/peer led Guest speaker 2 External delivery from expert in field Guided Independent learning 68 Teams based activities, set exercises and set reading Private study 80 Background reading/research Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)

-Category Element Component Name Component weighting Comments Include links to learning objectives Coursework C1 Critical incident report 100% A critical examination and comparison of the roles and responsibilities of those working with children and families (L.O.
-1-4)
+Category Element Component Name Component weighting Comments Include links to learning objectives Coursework C1 Critical Reflective Assignment 100% A critical examination and comparison of the roles and responsibilities of those working with children and families (L.O.
+14)